 Torah Fund Campaign of WLCJ Timeline

-Through the grassroots efforts of dedicated, resilient women, Torah Fund Campaign of WLCJ has continued as the philanthropic heart and soul of WLCJ.
-Torah Fund Campaign of WLCJ provides the opportunity to support Jewish educators of tomorrow and perpetuate Conservative/Masorti Judaism.
-This timeline highlights some of the specific beneficiaries of Torah Fund Campaign of WLCJ donations over decades.
+Through the continued grassroots efforts of dedicated, resilient women, Torah Fund has continued as the philanthropic heart and soul of Women’s League for Conservative Judaism.
+Torah Fund provides the opportunity to support Jewish educators of tomorrow and perpetuate Conservative/Masorti Judaism.
+This timeline highlights some of the significant events and specific beneficiaries of Torah Fund donations over decades.

 1934 National Women’s League of the United Synagogue of America establishes an education fund to assist the Jewish Theological Seminary (JTS), with each member asked to contribute at least $6.11 annually, the Hebrew numerical equivalent of the word Torah.